qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

-1. Press the `RESET` keycode, or keep the boot pin shorted to GND while quickly shorting RST to GND
+1. Enter the bootloader using any of the following methods:
+    * Press the `RESET` keycode
+    * Keep the `BOOT` button held while quickly tapping the `RESET` button on the PCB
 2. Wait for the OS to detect the device
 3. Flash a .hex file
-4. Press the RESET button on the PCB or short RST to GND
+4. Press the `RESET` button on the PCB or short RST to GND

 ## BootloadHID